sadikkuzu/sadikkuzu/README.md

 - [abdullahcicekli/hashicorp-vault-for-springboot](https://github.com/abdullahcicekli/hashicorp-vault-for-springboot) - This repository provides a comprehensive example of how to integrate HashiCorp Vault with a Spring Boot application for secure management of secrets, credentials, and configurations.
 (3 weeks ago)
 - [dotenvx/dotenvx](https://github.com/dotenvx/dotenvx) - a better dotenv–from the creator of `dotenv` (3 weeks ago)
 - [habipakyol/Youtube-Video-Download](https://github.com/habipakyol/Youtube-Video-Download) (3 weeks ago)
-- [logrotate/logrotate](https://github.com/logrotate/logrotate) - The logrotate utility is designed to simplify the administration of log files on a system which generates a lot of log files.
-(4 weeks ago)

 [![GitHub Streak](https://streak-stats.demolab.com?user=sadikkuzu&theme=github-dark&hide_border=true&date_format=M%20j%5B%2C%20Y%5D)](https://git.io/streak-stats)